eScholarship/janeway_ezid_plugin/README.md

 lando manage test ezid
 ```

-Tests cannot be run on dev/stg/prd servers because it requires creating a new database in order to test in a known environment.
+Tests cannot be run on stg/prd servers because it requires creating a new database in order to test in a known environment.
+It can run on dev server and other custom installations.

 ## Contributing